 Last mile deliveries, regardless of what they are, tend to be the most expensive area of the supply chain—fundamentally, the last mile is complex and inefficient.
-But the right last mile delivery software ensures that wholesale food orders are delivered on-time and fresh or of high-quality.
+But the right wholesale food distribution software ensures that last mile delivery orders are delivered on-time and fresh or of high-quality.

 Here, automation can be beneficial in ensuring that every step in the last mile delivery is optimized.
 It also offers businesses fuel and other cost savings:

 Automated dispatching replaces the manual decision-making and communication process among dispatchers and drivers.
 This feature increases the efficiency of scheduling and dispatching of drivers, allowing dispatchers to focus more on driver and customer relations.

 Route optimization is crucial for ensuring that orders are delivered on time.
 Dynamic routing solutions provide the dispatchers and drivers with the most optimal routes, sparing drivers from having to pass through or navigate heavy traffic or poor road and weather conditions.
 At the same time, the ability to optimize static routes is crucial for many B2B delivery use cases.
 What dispatchers really need is a hybrid routing option that offers the best of both worlds.

 Real-Time Driver Monitoring